svkucheryavski/mdatoolsm.gitbook/chapter7/text.md

 ## Calibration of PLS-DA model

-The biggest difference with PLS here is how to provide proper values for responses.
+The biggest difference from PLS here is how to provide proper values for responses.
 There are two possibilities.
 First, is to use a dataset with single factor column and specify either a level number or a label for the level as a class name.
 Second is to provide a vector with logical values (true for class members and false for strangers) and a class name.
 In the code below we create PLS-DA models for discrimination between Scandinavians and the others (in our case Mediterraneans, since we do not have any other regions) in the *People* data.

 First we need to load the dataset.
 ```matlab